Topical Photodynamic Therapy (PDT)

 The treated area may remain sore and look swollen and inflamed for a couple of days and may even blister or scab, but this will heal quickly and should not cause a scar if the treatment site is left undisturbed.

-Occasionally, skin that has been treated with PDT will have a slightly lighter or darker appearance than before.
+Occasionally, skin that has been treated with photodynamic therapy will have a slightly lighter or darker appearance than before.

 I can’t recommend this clinic highly enough.
 The treatment I received for my skin cancer was first classAL, London